SidZRed/Docking-scFv-IL8/README.md

 PRODIGY (PROtein binDIng enerGY prediction) is a web server for predicting the binding affinity of protein-protein complexes.
 We used this tool to analyze the docking results obtained from GRAMM.
+To analyze the binding affinity, the PRODIGY webserver was employed where the binding affinity within the protein-protein complex is predicted based on contact-based methods.
+It performs binding affinity analysis based on the calculation of Gibbs free energy ($ΔG$ | kcal $mol^{-1}$ ) and dissociation constant ($K_d$ | $M$).

 | Method |  Predicted Binding Affinity <br> $\Delta G$ in $\text{kcal}~\text{mol}^{-1}$ | Predicted Dissociation Constant <br> $K_d$ in $\text{M}$ at $36 \degree\text{C}$ |
 | :---: | :---: | :---: |